 I am happy to do brief therapy (6 weeks) or work with a client for much longer, it really depends on the nature of the problems.

-Both client and therapist have holidays and other times when they aren't available My only expectation is that we give each other two weeks' notice.
+Both client and therapist have holidays and other times when they aren't available My only expectation is that we give each other a week's notice.
 If a client cancels within 24 hours I will expect to be paid.
 By the same token, should I cancel at short notice I would not expect the client to pay.

 My preference is to be paid by bank transfer, four weeks in advance.

 What is said in the counselling room is confidential, and only under very rare circumstances would it need to be broken - I will talk about this in the first session.